Joshua-Stacy-VA/Vista-VAM/README.md

 # VAM Project Management

-Schedules, milestones, issues, progress reports, and deliverables of all Project Management activity supporting the VistA Adaptive Maintenance (VAM) Product Work Statement (PWS).
-VAM Project Management includes all documentation and tasks required for Authority to Operate (ATO) and Initial Operating Capability (IOC) of VAM in the VA Enterprise Cloud.
-The following dashboard provides real-time access of all project management tasks, issues, milestones, and deliverables:
+Schedules, milestones, issues, progress reports, and deliverables of all Project Management activity supporting the VistA Adaptive Maintenance (VAM) product work statement (PWS).
+This includes managing all documentation and processes required for Authority to Operate (ATO) and Initial Operating Capability (IOC) in the VA Enterprise Cloud.

+The following dashboard provides an always-up-to-date access of all project management tasks, issues, milestones, and deliverables.

 ## Master Project Management Dashboard